-As an example, Fig. 13^[25] shows the time-averaged flow patterns in a closed-bottom water model of a typical slab casting mold with a bifurcated nozzle.
-Velocity vectors are shown in at the center plane between the wide

-B.G.
-Thomas, Brimacombe Lecture, 59th Electric Furnace Conf., Pheonix, AZ, ISS, Warrendale, PA, 2001. faces to indicate the local flow speed and direction.
+As an example, Fig. 13 ^[25] shows the time-averaged flow patterns in a closed-bottom water model of a typical slab casting mold with a bifurcated nozzle.
+Velocity vectors are shown in at the center plane between the wide faces to indicate the local flow speed and direction.
 This figure compares results from two different state-of-the-art tools: Large Eddy Simulation or LES (on the left) and Particle Image Velocimetry measurements or PIV (on the right).
-The PIV method works by illuminating tiny seed particles in the flow with a thin sheet of laser light, and comparing the differences between two digital snapshots of their positions taken only a microsecond apart, to calculate velocity vectors at each point.
-The results from hundreds of such vector plots are averaged to produce the flow field shown here.
+The PIV method works by illuminating tiny seed particles in the flow with a thin sheet of laser light, and comparing the differences between two digital images of their positions taken only a microsecond apart, to calculate velocity vectors at each point.
+The results from hundreds of such image pairs are averaged to produce the flow field shown here.
 Both the model and measurement reveal the classic pair of simple recirculation zones in each half of the mold.
 Traditional K- ε models produce similar plots ^[26].

 It has long been recognized that transient phenomena cause most of the quality problems in continuous casting.
 However, even finding the steady-state fluid flow pattern has been a challenging task.
 This LES method can accurately capture the details of the transient motion, which is not possible with traditional steady K- ε models.
 It does this through brute computational force: solving the simple Navier-Stokes equations on a very fine mesh using small time steps and sophisticated parallel solvers, but without complex transport equations for turbulence.
 Figure 14 ^[26] (left) shows an example snapshot of the transient flow field from the LES model.
 The mesh for this example contains over 1.5 million nodes and took a month of computer time.
 Only some of the velocity vectors are plotted to make the plot resolutions comparable to the PIV measurements (right).
-New flow features appear in these transient results: the simple recirculation regions are in reality very complex and vary with time.
+New features appear in the transient flow: the simple recirculation regions are in reality very complex and vary with time.
 Note that along the top surface, fast and slow moving flow structures alternate chaotically, sometimes producing time periods with velocity much greater than the mean.
-This could be significant for slag entrapment.
-Note in the lower recirculation zone, that a short circuit flow appears in both calculation and the measurement.
+This could be significant for slag emulsification and entrapment.
+Note in the lower roll, that a short circuit flow appears in both the calculation and the measurement.
 This might be significant for particle motion.